Homotopy Type of Intersections of Real Bruhat Cells in Dimension 6: Wiring Diagram Decomposition

 \begin{proof} Applying split type 3 the permutation is decomposed into two parts: the upper part, which includes the new inversion $a_j$ and is represented by $\sigma_1 \in \Sn_{j+2}$, and the lower part.
 Performing a click operation in the region corresponding to $\sigma_1$ changes the signs of all inversions in $r_j$ simultaneously.
 Consequently, this change of signs does not affect the possibility of performing a click in the regions corresponding to $\sigma_2$.
 This establishes a correspondence between 1-skeletons of the desired CW-complexes.

-The curve passes through exactly one region which is contained between the two only crossings in $r_{i-1}$.
-Thus, any preancestry with diamonds in $r_{i-1}$ has only one possible way to be marked in this row.
-For ancestries of dimension greater than 1 that include diamonds in $r_{i-1}$, the possible positions for the diamonds in the remaining rows are not affected by the diamonds in $r_{i-1}$.
-Therefore, any preancestry in $\sigma$ corresponds to a pair of preancestries in $\sigma_1$ and $\sigma_2$.
+The curve passes through exactly one region which is contained between the only two crossings in $r_{i-1}$.
+Thus, any preancestry with squares in $r_{i-1}$ has only one possible way to be marked in this row.
+By Remark \ref{Afirm2}, we have a correspondence to higher dimensional cells.
+Therefore, if $\varepsilon_0$ is a preancestry for $\sigma$ such that $r_{i-1}=k_1$, then $\varepsilon_1$ and $\varepsilon_2$ correspond to a pair of preancestries in $\sigma_1$ and $\sigma_2$, respectively.

 If no click is performed in the region corresponding to $\sigma_1$, the sign of $a_j$ in $\sigma_1$ is $\circ$ (or $\sbc$); if a click is performed, the sign changes to $\sbc$ (or $\circ$).
 This results in two copies of the same component.